TonyXiang8787/pybuild-header-dependency/README.md

 # pybuild-header-dependency

-Helper package to resolve C/C++ header-only libraries for Python build with native extensions
+`pybuild-header-dependency` is a helper package to resolve C/C++ header-only libraries for Python build with native extensions.

 # Why this project?